SS Laurentic (1908): Searching bare-handed for gold

 When Racer returned to the wreck site in the spring of 1924, Damant's divers found that the winter currents had cleared most of the sand from the bottom of the hull where they had been working, there was no sign of the gold, but there were holes torn in the steel plating on which the gold had been resting.

 They found some bars by reaching through the holes, digging under the plates and eventually crawling under them.
 Damant then prescribed the laborious but safer method of removing about 2000 sqft of steel plates to expose the seabed beneath.
 The divers' total haul for 1924 was 129 gold bars before the onset of winter weather forced them to stop.

 Damant's divers retrieved a total of 3,186 of the 3,211 gold bars.
 The total cost of salvage work from 1917 to 1924 was £128,000, or two or three percent of the value of gold retrieved, and only 25 gold bars were still missing.
-To date, the salvage is the largest recovery of sunken gold by weight in history.
+The salvage is the largest recovery of sunken gold by weight in history.

 In June 1924 Damant was made a CBE, and that December members of the diving crew including P/Os Balson, Dent and Light were awarded the Medal of the Order of the British Empire.